Mahur, Maharashtra: Raje Udaram Deshmukh of Mahur

 She fought on side of Kartalab Khan in Battle of Umberkhind.
 She called Shivaji A Lion and advised Kartalab khan to surrender himself before Shivaji.

 Raje Udaram was a title conferred by Shahajahan to the family.
 Hence, all the descendants of Udaram called themselves Raje Udaram.
 Peshwas, in early 18th century questioned the title.
 But later permission was given to use the title.
 In 1802, the Jahagirdari was divided into six sons.
 And each keeping the title called himself Raje Udaram Deshmukh.

+For first three generations, Raje Udarams were the Killedars and faujdar of Mahur's Ramgad fort.
+They used to live on fort and rule over their territory.
+Last renovation of this fort was done by Raja Jagjeewanrao Udaram, son of Uddhavji Ramji.
+He also built the famous Hatti Darwaja of the fort, which was built like a Chini Mahal of Devgiri fort.

-The Renuka Devi Temple as a Shakti Peeth
+The Renuka Devi Temple as a Shakti pitha

-The temple is considered as a revered shrine for the Shaktism sect, because of the above told mythology and also because the Shrine is a Shakti Peetha.
+The temple is considered as a revered shrine for the Shaktism sect, because of the above told mythology and also because the Shrine is a Shakta pitha.
 It is believed that Renuka Mata, (the wife of Sage Jamadagni) was decapitated by her own son Parashurama and her head fell here.
 Renuka was later given rebirth as a boon by Sage Jamadagni to his son Parashurama.
-The temple is considered as a Shakti Peetha because of the mythology of Daksha yaga and Sati's self immolation.
+The temple is considered as a Shakta pitha because of the mythology of Daksha yaga and Sati's self immolation.

-Shakti Peethas are Durga or Adiparashakti shrines that are believes to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Lord Shiva carried it and wandered.
-There are 51 Shakti Peeth linking to the 51 alphabets in Sanskrit.
+Shakta pithas are Durga or Adiparashakti shrines that are believes to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Lord Shiva carried it and wandered.
+There are 51 Shakta pithas linking to the 51 alphabets in Sanskrit.
 The Shakti of Mahur is addressed as Renuka Devi.
-Most of the Shakti Peetha is associated with a Kalabhairava shrine.
+Most of the Shakta pithas are associated with a Kalabhairava shrine.